-(a) Except as otherwise provided in subsections (b) and (c), the administrator shall issue a certificate of registration as a provider to a person that complies with Sections 5 and 6.

-(b) The administrator may deny registration if:

-(1) the application contains information that is materially erroneous or incomplete;

-(2) an officer, director, or owner of the applicant has ever been convicted of a crime, or suffered a civil judgment, involving dishonesty or the violation of state or federal securities laws;

-(3) the applicant or any of its officers, directors, or owners has ever defaulted in the payment of money collected for others; or

-(4) the administrator finds that the financial responsibility, experience, character, or general fitness of the applicant or its owners, directors, employees, or agents does not warrant the belief that the business will be operated in compliance with this [act].

-(c) The administrator shall deny registration if:

-(1) the application is not accompanied by the fee established by the administrator; or

-(2) [with respect to an applicant that is organized as a not-for-profit entity or has obtained tax-exempt status under the Internal Revenue Code, 26 U.S.C.
-Section 1 et seq.[, as amended],] the applicant's board of directors is not independent of the applicant's employees and agents.

-(d) Subject to Section 32(f), a board of directors is not independent for purposes of subsection (c) if more than one-fourth of its members:
+- (a) Except as otherwise provided in subsections (c) and (d), the administrator shall issue a certificate of registration as a provider to a person that complies with Sections 5 and 6. - (b) If an applicant has otherwise complied with Sections 5 and 6, including a timely effort to obtain the information required by Section 6(14) but the information has not been received, the administrator may issue a temporary certificate of registration.
+The temporary certificate shall expire no later than 180 days after issuance. - (c) The administrator may deny registration if: - (1) the application contains information that is materially erroneous or incomplete; - (2) an officer, director, or owner of the applicant has been convicted of a crime, or suffered a civil judgment, involving dishonesty or the violation of state or federal securities laws; - (3) the applicant or any of its officers, directors, or owners has defaulted in the payment of money collected for others; or - (4) the administrator finds that the financial responsibility, experience, character, or general fitness of the applicant or its owners, directors, employees, or agents does not warrant belief that the business will be operated in compliance with this [act]. - (d) The administrator shall deny registration if {}, with respect to an applicant that is organized as a not-for-profit entity or has obtained tax-exempt status under the Internal Revenue Code, 26 U.S.C.
+Section 501 [, as amended], {} the applicant's board of directors is not independent of the applicant's employees and agents. - (e) Subject to adjustment of the dollar amount pursuant to Section 32(f), a board of directors is not independent for purposes of subsection(d) if more than one-fourth of its members:

-(1) are affiliates of the applicant, as defined in Section 2(2)(A) or (B)(i), applicant, were employed by or directors of a person that receives or received from the applicant more than \$25,000 in either the current year or the preceding year.
+- (1) are affiliates of the applicant, as defined in Section 2(2)(A) or (B)(i), (ii), (iv),(v), (vi), or (vii); or - (2) after the date 10 years before first becoming a director of the applicant, were employed by or directors of a person that received from the applicant more than \$25,000 in either the current year or the preceding year.